 I remember in grade 6 my teacher gave me permission to do a double hop instead of a skip in a school event, many kids were laughing and pointing.
 They never let me forget that I wasn’t “normal”.
 I missed a year of school because of the accident which made me uncomfortable sitting in class and not understanding what was going on.
 I stood out too much at this point, last thing I wanted to do was raise my hand to ask a question.
+I don’t blame everything on my accident.
+But it sure was a turning point in my view on the world.

-Now here I sit.
-I left the islands at age 20, married at 22, first kid at 23.
-I am now 49 with 3 kids and a wonderful husband of 28 years.
-Shit happens when you begin to find your strengths and let go of your weaknesses.
+Good stuff happens when you begin to find your strengths and let go of your weaknesses.
 “Let that Shit Go”

 Now to just find my way back to the islands.
 This Winter thing sucks!